krutibaraiya/CoVictory/README.md

 # CoVictory
 As the world moves towards Covid Vaccine availability, healthcare organisations and citizens require flexible technology platforms for the entire process of administering and receiving vaccine doses.
-This project aims to develop a portal to manage the covid-19 vaccination drive.
+This project aims to develop a portal which facilitates users to register, schedule, and track their Covid Dose-1 and Dose-2 vaccinations.

 The project was made as a part of the course - Database Systems.